at Gale's Pond

 Interpretive Signs- There are 21 numbered posts which mark various plants and trees.
 Oceana County is revising the brochure to explain these locations.
 Hopefully, it will be available soon.

-Rest Rooms- none
+Rest Rooms- porta potty

 Potable Water- none